claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

  AWS Cloud9 is an integrated development environment, or _IDE_.
 # Database
 ## RDS
-It’s a managed DB service for DB use SQL as a query language.
-It allows you to create databases in the cloud that are managed by AWS. (puoi decidere di usa un db relazionale anche senza rds sulle ec2 ma te lo devi gestire tu).
+Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
+It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
 ![[Pasted image 20241009092943.png]]

 **DB instances:** is an isolated database environment running in the cloud
-- DB instance can contain one or multiple user created database
+- DB instance **can contain one or multiple user** created database
 - Each database has user defined database identifier which forms part of the DNS hostname
-- DB instance Class: just like ec2 instance class determine available compute memory or a db instance
+- **DB instance Class:** just like ec2 instance class determine available compute memory or a db instance
 - DB instance use Elastic Block Storage (EBS) volumes for database and log storage
-- Maximum storage of 64TB
+- **Maximum storage of 64TB**

 ### Encryption
 - Encryption in transit: enabled by default
 - Encryption at rest: can be enabled
-- Encrypt also automated backups, snapshot and read replica
+- Encrypt alsoare automatically enabled on Automated backups, snapshot and read replicas
-- Can be enabled only during creation
+- **Can be enabled only during creation**

 ### RDS Backup
 - Types
-	- Automated backup: choose retention period between 0 and 35 days
+	- **Automated backup:** choose retention period between 0 and 35 days
 		- enabled by default
 		- stored in s3
-		- no ccharge for additional data in automated backups
+		- no charge for additional data in automated backups
-	- Manual Snapshot
+	- **Manual Snapshot**
 		- taken manually
 		- additional storage charge
-- Restoring a backup: creates a new RDS instance and restores data in that instance
+- **Restoring a backup:** creates a new RDS instance and restores data in that instance
 		- Restoring a manual snapshot
 		- Restoring Point in time (PITR): similar but provide restore time
-- Take long time to restore database: is not immidiate.
+- Take long time to restore database: is not imidiate.

 #### Scelte architetturali
 #### Read Replicas:
-- **Disaster recovery** solution if the primary DB instance fails
+- **Disaster recovery solution** if the primary DB instance fails
 - Improve **read contention** which means improve performance latency.
 	- Read contention: when multiple proccesses or instances competing for access to the same index or data block at the same time.
 - You must have **automatic backups enabled**.
-- Type of replicaion: asyncronous replication
+- **Type of replication:** asyncronous replication
 - Maximum of 5 replicas of a database
 - Replica techniques:
 	- **Standard**